 The sweet and sour flavour of zereshk (barberries) and the glistening ruby red berries set against the white and saffron tinged grains make this a feast for the taste buds and the eyes.

-Zereshk polo is a popular Persian dish at celebrations, known for its impressive look and easy preparation for large groups.
-Zereshk polo usually served with chicken.
+Iranian barberry rice, or Zereshk polo, a Persian food, is popular at celebrations, known for its impressive look and easy preparation for large groups.
+Zereshk polo is usually served with chicken.

 - 1 medium onion